SwissDataScienceCenter/contributed-project-templates/Renv/README.md

 This repo can be used just like the ordinary R template except that the installed packages and their version are set by {Renv} in `renv.lock` and `install.R` now just uses {Renv}'s tools to install all the packages in the lock file during the Docker image build.

 Updating the `renv.lock` file can now be done with Renv's standard approaches in an interactive session and the changes to the lock file committed as usual.
-For example you might run `renv::install("aPackage")`, use `aPackage` in your code somewhere and then update the lockfile to include this package with: `renv::snapshop()` and commit the changes in the lock file to git.
+For example you might run `renv::install("aPackage")`, use `aPackage` in your code somewhere and then update the lockfile to include this package with: `renv::snapshot()` and commit the changes in the lock file to git.
 The next time your image is built, the `install.R` script will ensure that the new package is automatically installed .

 It is heavily based / substantially copied from this github repository: https://github.com/auwerxlab/renku-r-template